 3. Is it Worth it?

-partaking in an internship, it required an extra personal effort to complete University work (for instance, beside the office work I had to study further material by myself to prove academic aims) which was a full-time commitment.
-Therefore, free time was almost null, and for me, there were no possibilities to travel around New Zealand unless for just one day a week when I was lucky.
+Taking part in an internship while studying required extra personal effort to complete university work.
+For instance, alongside the office work I had to study further material by myself to achieve academic goals which was a full-time commitment.
+Therefore, free time was almost null, and for me, there was little or no time to travel around New Zealand unless for just one day a week when I was lucky.

-However, I have been able to gain working experience and to extend the vision of my future, taking in consideration different ideas I wasn’t thinking about before, which I am starting to realize now that I am back in Italy.
+However, I have been able to gain valuable working experience and to extend the vision for my future.
+It gave me to opportunity to consider different ideas that I hadn't thought about before, which I am starting to realise now that I am back in Italy.

-In conclusion, taking an internship while studying in a foreign country is the best experience you can have if you want to open your mind to different prospects and if you are still thinking about which roads to take for your future.
+In conclusion, taking an internship while studying in a foreign country is the best experience you can have if you want to open your mind to different prospects and if you are still thinking about which roads your future might take.
 Be aware that it could be a full-time effort and it may require a little “sacrifice”.
-So, answering the question, is it worth it?
-Definitely yes.
+So, to answer the question: is it worth it?
+Definitely, yes.

-The first difference I noticed immediately, compared to my home country, was the relaxed working environment and the flexible schedule, which reflects the Kiwi’s easy-going mindset.
+The first difference I noticed immediately, compared to my home country, was the relaxed working environment and the flexible schedule, which reflects Kiwis' easy-going mindset.